alexbarkin/VEXChallenge/README.md

 # VEXChallenge
-VEX robotics challenge code to through tennis balls over a wall, written in RobotC
+VEX robotics challenge code to throw tennis balls over a wall, written in RobotC